 - 2000-06 Mercedes Benz S500 Harmonic Balancer

 Harmonic Balancer Recall / Service Bulletin

-A service bulletin was issued in April of 2005.
-Several Mercedes model years including 1998-2001 Mercedes Benz MB C CLK E ML R S SLK were identified to have a defective harmonic balancer pulley.
+A service bulletin was issued in April 2005.
+Several Mercedes model years, including 1998-2001 Mercedes Benz MB C CLK E ML R S SLK were identified to have a defective harmonic balancer pulley.
 The dealers inspected the cars and replaced the harmonic balancer if defective.
 Approximately 365,000 were affected.

-According to Campaign No. 2005020003 that was sent to Mercedes-Benz owners, cars that had the following part number were affected:
+According to Campaign No. 2005020003, which was sent to Mercedes-Benz owners, cars that had the following part number were affected: